Accounting and Advisory Services for Retailers and Wholesalers

 If you’re selected for a sales tax audit, don’t fret!
 We can help you organize the finding for the requests and meet with the sales tax auditor on your behalf.
 We’ll be at your side until the audit is complete.

-What’s Next for Your Retail Business?
+What’s Next for Your Retail or Wholesale Business?

 Whether you’re just getting started or celebrating decades in business, it’s important to have a plan for the future.
 How will economic and consumer trends impact your business?
 Will you expand?
 When is a good time to hand over the reins to the next generation?
 Your JAK business consultant can sit down with you to help you identify goals and weigh your options.
 If you plan to expand, we can guide you through the process of establishing a new product line, location, or business.
 And if you’re ready to think about the next chapter of your life, our succession planning experts can walk you through the transition process.